-The College's current plan outlines that 3 full time and 5 part time faculty members will deliver this programme.
-One of the full time faculty is PhD qualified and the other two hold masters degrees.
-Two of the part time faculty are PhD qualified and three are masters qualified.
+The College's current plan for the programme is that 3 full time and 5 part time faculty members will deliver this programme.
+One of the full time faculty is PhD qualified, two are masters qualified and registered PhD candidates.
+Three of the part time faculty are PhD qualified and two are masters qualified.
 Some of the part time faculty also teach at other educational institutions in Cyprus.
-Full time faculty are expected to teach five/six modules each semester.
-The College proposes that one full time member would be responsible for teaching 6 modules on the new programme; and one part time member would teach 5 modules and another part time member would teach 3.
+Full time faculty are expected to teach four modules each semester.
+The College proposes that one full time member would be responsible for teaching 4.5 modules on the new programme and one part time member would teach 6.5 modules.